Epic Guide: Overnight Acatenango Volcano Hike

-Rent a headlamp.
+Get a good headlamp.
 For the summit attempt, it will be pitch dark.
-You will want a headlamp (and not a flashlight) to keep your hands free because it’s also almost straight uphill on a very slippery path.
+You will want a headlamp (not a flashlight!) to keep your hands free because it’s also almost straight uphill on a very slippery path.

 The sunrise is awesome from base camp.
 No, I didn’t make it to the summit.
 I turned around after about five minutes because I knew my body physically couldn’t make it.
 But you know what?
 The sunrise view from base camp is pretty spectacular too!